-If you have filled in the columns "ITEMS" thouroughly, you can now just copy paste that column and make your checklist out of it.
+If you have filled in the column "ITEMS" thoroughly, you can now just copy and paste that column and make your checklist out of it.

 Things always change and you should be prepared for that.
 Even though many couples wait to make a timeline until the last month before the wedding, I suggest you start with it as soon as possible.

 If you would like an expert to have a look at your wedding timeline, have a look at our Last-Minute Wedding Planning Services